jermin2/jermin2/README.md

 https://github.com/jermin2/songbook

 Frontend written in ReactJS, backend in Python.
 Displays songs with chords in their right places.
+Songs can be sorted into books.
 Contains a parser so you can take a list of songs and format it into a booklet.
 You can test it using the credentials:
 - username: `test`
 - password: `testpassword`